-When undergoing pleurocentesis, patients are seated upright in a hospital bed and lean forward onto an over-the-bed table.
+When undergoing pleurocentesis, patients are seated upright in a hospital bed or outpatient exam table and lean forward onto an over-the-bed table.
 This positioning helps spread out the space between the ribs, enabling the doctor to more easily access the excess fluid.
 Once positioned appropriately, the doctor will insert a hollow needle between the ribs and into the pleural cavity.
 The fluid can then be removed via the needle or, depending on the volume of fluid to be removed, through hollow tubing.
-While undergoing the procedure, there should be no accompanying pain.
+While undergoing the procedure, there should be minimal accompanying pain.
 Numbing agents are used throughout the procedure, so at most a patient may feel light pressure at the needle insertion site.

 A pleurocentesis or thoracentesis procedure is commonly administered on an outpatient basis.
 However, depending on a patient’s specific case, their medical care team may request they have a short hospital stay for observation.
 If required to stay, patients are often released the following day.

 In some cases, a thoracentesis may be used as part of the diagnostic process.
 When used in this way, it is considered a type of fluid biopsy.
-Biopsies are the only definitive method to diagnose mesothelioma, and a pleurocentesis may also be used to diagnose patients with congestive heart failure, bacterial infections, liver failure and other lung cancers.
+Biopsies are the only definitive method to diagnose mesothelioma, and a pleurocentesis may also be used to diagnose patients with congestive heart failure, bacterial infections, liver failure and other cancers.
 The diagnostic application of a pleurocentesis is about the same as the palliative treatment, though the removed fluid will be sent to a lab for analysis and confirmation of disease.

 Eligibility for Mesothelioma Pleurocentesis

 A pleurocentesis is a non-invasive outpatient procedure that is suitable for most malignant pleural mesothelioma patients.
-However, patients that have blood disorders or are taking anticoagulants are not optimal candidates for the procedure because they are at an increased risk for side effects.
+However, patients that have blood disorders or are taking anticoagulants are not optimal candidates for the procedure because they are at an increased risk for bleeding side effects.
 Imaging tests, such as a CT scan or chest X-ray, are used to determine if a pleurocentesis would be a beneficial addition to a patient's treatment plan.

 For those that are eligible for the treatment, benefits include: